 Candidates end the process by reflecting on all steps of the interview, what they learned about the RA role, how they wish to contribute to the residential community, and how they self-care.

 Time commitment: ~1 hour

 |Late fall 2023||

-The 2023-2024 RA application was made available to candidates who attend a Required RA Information Session.
-Our 12 Information Sessions were hosted both in-person and remotely between November 14, 2022 and January 6, 2023.
+The 2024-2025 RA application weill be made available to candidates who attend a Required RA Information Session.
+Our 12 Information Sessions will be hosted both in-person and remotely between November 13, 2023 and January 5, 2024.

 |January 9, 2024||The Resident Assistant application closes at 11:59pm ET.|